Alex Jones spent over $93,000 in July. Sandy Hook families who sued him have yet to see a dime

 Collecting the astronomical sum, though, is proving to be a long battle.

-When Jones filed for bankruptcy, it put a hold on the families’ efforts to collect the $1.5 billion in state courts as a federal bankruptcy court judge decides how much money Jones can actually pay his creditors.
+When Jones filed for bankruptcy, it put a hold on the families’ efforts to collect the lawsuit judgments in state courts as a federal bankruptcy court judge decides how much money Jones can actually pay his creditors.

 Lawyers for the families have said in court that it has been difficult for them to track Jones’ finances because of the numerous companies he owns and multiple deals among those corporate entities.